Danzabar/phalcon-cli/docs/Installation.md

 Now you will have a fully setup application that you can bind Commands to.
 You can use this by using...

 	php cli Task:action params

+## Defining Commands

+Expanding on Phalcon's base CLI tools you can add your commands to the application.
+This allows the CLI to report on missing tasks, it also gives you the oppurtunity to specify a usable name for the task rather than having the Classname:action combination.
+So to add your command class, just use the apps `add` method:

+	$app->add(new CommandTask);

+Once its loaded into the apps command library you can access it by using the `find` method and giving its name, for example we named the above `command`:

+	// Find it with an action name appended, which also validates the action
+	$app->find('command:main');